-Cell Phone Usage Risks & Laws in Austin and Texas
+Cell Phone Use Laws & Risks in Austin and Texas

 Did you know that talking on a cell phone while driving can make you four times as likely to have a motor vehicle accident?
 Researchers from the AAA Foundation for Traffic Safety have found that three out of four drivers have committed traffic violations while talking on a cell phone and nearly 70% of all drivers surveyed admitted to using a cell phone while driving in the previous 30 days.